maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 The mechanism for this will be a Pull Request, which we have obviously opened.
 This will result in as much discussion as the community would like here, on the OSM Slack and by email or video call (we're available, so reach out).
 As we wrap up our specific proposal, that discussion will hopefully reach a consensus and we'll be ready for a Yes or No on the PR by the end of the year.

+This proposal is to implement a rendering module as defined in the earlier Rendering Modularization proposal.
+Some of those stages are reflected here directly, such as "Snapshotting".
+Others are spread across multiple passes in this documents.
+For example, the Shader Registry from the Modularization proposal is directly referenced but will be used in each of the Shader related passes.

 ## Motivation

 MapLibre Native is currently depending on a deprecated rendering SDK (OpenGL) for iOS.
 It needs to move to Metal for iOS in some form.
 Thus the graphics implementations must diverge, either by doing so within MapLibre Native or depending on another toolkit to do the rendering entirely.